 - What to do if you miss a deadline

-Mechanics liens work in many different ways to get claimants paid.
-(In fact, we’ve counted as many as 17 different ways a mechanics lien works to get you paid).
+Mechanics liens work in many different ways to get claimants paid (we’ve counted as many as 17 different ways a mechanics lien works to get you paid).
 Much of the time, just filing the lien itself is enough to prompt payment without any further action (or, at least to get the attention of the company that’s not paying you and prompt a payment discussion or negotiation).

 In some cases, filing the lien isn’t enough to prompt payment or at least, to encourage the disputing parties to negotiate a mutually satisfactory remedy that solves the issue.
 Some examples of this can be when there is a dispute over the necessity of the payment, or over the validity of the mechanics lien.
 In other cases, the deadline to initiate an enforcement action might be fast approaching with no resolution in sight.
 For these and several other potential reasons, the lien claimant must take the next step and enforce the lien must in order to get what they have earned.

-If you’re curious about what enforcing a mechanics lien means or entails, please read on.
+If you’re curious about what it means to enforce a mechanics lien or what it entails, please read on.